April 29, 2022

 You’re probably curious about what factors go into successful mentoring platforms.
 After all, you can’t decide which one is the best without knowing what makes the mentoring program great.
-Here are four things to consider (that we considered) when searching for the best mentoring software.
+So here are four things to consider (that we considered) when searching for the best mentoring software.

 Profiling sometimes gets a bad rep because of how “boring” it is.
-But a thorough profile is a robust, digital identity–which helps with mentor matching.
-During the sign-up process on a mentoring platform, it’s essential to add demographic information like job title, department, location, contact information, work history, passions, and goals.
+But a thorough profile is a robust digital identity–which helps with mentor matching.
+When signing up on a mentoring platform, it’s essential to add demographic information like job title, department, location, contact information, work history, passions, and goals.

-Integrated systems of records that facilitate the profiling process with some pre-filled information is a convenient plus.
+Integrated systems of records that facilitate the profiling process with some pre-filled information are a convenient plus.

 A well-organized mentoring platform doesn’t have just one matching system in place, either.
-It’s versatile–ready for different user preferences.
-So, that means including self-directed (mentee surfs for mentor), administrative (mentee is assigned a fitting mentor by organization), and automated matching (matching algorithm based on filters and criteria) systems.
+Instead, it’s versatile–ready for different user preferences.
+So, that means including self-directed (mentee surfs for mentor), administrative (the organization assigns mentee a fitting mentor), and automated matching (matching algorithm based on filters and criteria) systems.

 Matching an eager mentee with the right mentor is half the journey.
 Successful mentoring platforms should encourage and support communications post-match, too.
 That’s why collaborative tools are essential in mentoring software platforms to help with that.